nexus-xyz/nexus-zkvm/runtime/README.md

 `std` crate, and that we do not want the compiler to emit the standard start-up code to process command-line arguments and call `main`.
 The Nexus Runtime has a minimal start-up process and will call your entry function directly.
-The fourth line brings the nexux-rt `entry` macro into scope.
-This macro is used to mark the `main` function as the starting point of the program.
+The `nexus_rt::main` macro is used to mark the `main` function as the starting point of the program.